 With the emergence of low-code software came the ability for non-technical users to address business challenges without consistently relying on technical users for data.
 As these solutions proved their worth, it made way for more platforms to emphasize user-friendly template builders, automated data forms and reporting, and visual dashboards.

 In particular, NLG (or natural language generation) has been immensely important in the convergence of technical and non-technical users.
 Sophisticated NLG software has the ability to mine large quantities of numerical data, identify patterns and share that information in a way that is easy for humans to understand.

 Forbes contributor Marc Zionts comments on the role of NLG in bridging the technical gap:

 “NLG supports…any employee, regardless of role, position or level of data expertise to interpret the data being presented, what it means and what action to take in a way that translates visuals using the most natural form of communication – the written word.”

 Such progress paints a clear picture of a future where data solutions will empower business users to make more data-driven decisions.

 Salesforce’s recent acquisition of Tableau emphasizes that the most powerful BI solutions create dashboards and reporting that can be personalized for the business user’s needs.
 When data is available and easily understandable, more users are bound to find value.

 The modern organization has amassed so much data that perhaps they don’t know what to do with it all.
-But rather than allow the sheer amount of data to overwhelm business users, they should invest in data analytics solutions that have practical applications for users across all functional departments: from marketing to IT.
+But rather than allow the sheer amount of data to overwhelm business users, they should invest in data analytics solutions and data engineering tools that have practical applications for users across all functional departments: from marketing to IT.

 A well-organized data strategy will drive improvements in the way your organization utilizes data.
 With this in mind, business users and data scientists can collaboratively implement the right software solution to support everyday business users to become citizen data scientists in the workplace.